 Both actions allow tumors to develop, proliferate and metastasize.
-Therefore, it is important for patients with cancer to maintain competent immune function to improve their outcomes.
+For those reasons, it is important for people with cancer to maintain competent immune function in order to improve their outcomes.

-One of the most common reasons that chemotherapy is halted is due to low white blood counts also known as neutropenia.
-Many individuals receive white blood cell boosters while undergoing conventional care to help maintain their white blood cell count, often this is done to prevent infections.
+Many individuals receive white blood cell boosters while undergoing conventional care to help maintain their white blood cell count - often this is done to prevent infections.

 Clearly, it's important to maintain intact immune function while undergoing conventional therapy to fully take advantage of their anti-cancer effects.

 Many naturopathic therapies such as the use of botanicals, nutraceuticals, IV’s, injection therapies, and even targeted diet adjustment have been found to have a profound impact on immune function.